 Persecution is a terrible and scary thought.
 However, we serve a God who brings beauty from ashes and strength from weaknesses.
 When we hear from Christians who are suffering from persecution, they do not ask for the persecution to stop.

-Nov.
-4 is the International Day of Prayer for the Persecuted Church.
+The first Sunday in November is the International Day of Prayer for the Persecuted Church.
 On this day, Christians all over the world will come together and lift up our persecuted brothers and sisters in prayer.
 As we pray, we can remember to thank God for the blessings of persecution — thanking Him that what the world intends for evil, He works for good.